R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 Dataset Generation and Finalization

-generate_DX_dataset.pyto:- Download the latest version of the master mapping spreadsheet.
+X_dataset.csv) into a single file. - Download the latest version of the master spreadsheet.

-- Apply all mappings to convert source-specific labels to standardized "Visible ICD-11" categories.
+- Apply all mappings to convert source-specific labels to standardized "Visible ICD-11" target categories.

-- The complete mapping (including both single-code and multi-code categories) is version-controlled and documented in the dataset metadata files (
+The complete mapping (including both single-code and multi-code categories) is version-controlled and documented by taking a snapshot of the master spreadsheet and saving it among the LegitHealth-DX dataset metadata files.

 Quality Control and Review